kalsan/compony/doc/guide/inheritance.md

 - implement a custom base component in the directory `app/compony/base_components/your_component.rb`
 - name the class `BaseComponents::YourComponent` where `BaseComponents` is typically a module simple meant for namespacing

-When respecting these conventions, compony's generators will automatically make generated classes inherit from the suitable base component if one is available.
+When respecting these conventions, Compony's [generators](/doc/guide/generators.md) will automatically make generated classes inherit from the suitable base component if one is available.
 In the example above, `rails g component Users::Index` will automatically make the generated class inherit from `BaseComponent::Index`.

 [Guide index](/README.md#guide--documentation)